imsahil2001/Sugar-Crush-Bakery-/README.md

 # Sugar-Crush
-  A single page site which depcits about bakery
+  A single page site which depicts about bakery

 ## This video shows about my website